ljr5102/Block-Jumper-Game/README.md

 ![View] (/assets/images/game_view.png)

 ## Summary
-You are a ball sitting on the lawn minding your own business and here come the cows!
+You are a pig head sitting on the lawn minding your own business and here come the cows!
 Avoid the cows by jumping over them.
 Be warned, these aren't your average cows...

 ## How to Play